Dhara-95/java_practice/README.md

 - Curly braces mark the scope of our classes and methods.
 There are no semicolons at the end of a curly brace.
 - When setting a variable, the datatype must be specified e.g. ```int age = 25```, ```String name = "Dhara"```.
 - ```double``` data types can hold decimals as well as bery large and very small numbers...they are more appropriate than ```int``` in some cases.
+- The ```char``` data type can hold any character, like a letter, space, or punctuation mark - it must be surrouded by single qoutes.